Iraq special forces advance in Tikrit, U.S. coalition joins fight

 Iraq's Prime Minister Haider al-Abadi, who pressed ahead with a request for coalition air strikes despite opposition from the militia, arrived in Tikrit on Thursday to oversee operations to retake the city.

-A spokesman for Iraq's Defence Ministry said the coalition had carried out 17 strikes in Tikrit so far, in addition to 24 by Iraq's own air force.
+A spokesman for Iraq's Defense Ministry said the coalition had carried out 17 strikes in Tikrit so far, in addition to 24 by Iraq's own airforce.

 “The Iraqi and coalition air forces conduct strikes in order to remove the enemy and then our forces advance," said General Tahsin Ibrahim Sadiq.
 "When the attacking forces advance, they clear any pockets of resistance and allow for the rest of our forces to move in and barricade further ahead.”